 Meant to provide grants for U.S. undergraduate students receiving Federal Pell Grant funding in order to help them to participate in study abroad programs.
 Gilman awards up to $5,000 for up to one academic year.
 Students who are recipients of a CLS while abroad are also eligible to receive additional Gilman funding as part of the scholarship program, increasing their award amount by an additional $3,000.
 More information here.

 Foreign Language and Area Studies (FLAS) Fellowships

-The program provides allocations of the academic year and summer fellowships to institutions of higher education or consortia of institutions of higher education to assist meritorious undergraduate students and graduate students undergoing training in modern foreign languages and related area or international studies.
+The program provides allocations of the academic year and summer fellowships to institutions of higher education or consortia of institutions of higher education to assist meritorious undergraduate students and graduate students undergoing training in modern foreign languages and related areas or international studies.

 SiPN semester and summer programs have a perfect fit for FLAS awardees.
 Summer participants will meet the necessary criteria of 140 contact hours by staying in Lisbon during the month of June (60 contact hours), plus July (80 contact hours).
-All Portuguese levels available every semester and summer edition!
+All Portuguese levels are available every semester and summer edition!

 Eligibility Requirements—All Fellowship Recipients: